1. What is Two Factor Authentication (2FA)?

 3. Enters the current One-time Password in the web form:

 It’s important to note that the set up screen appears only the first time after 2FA has been enabled.
 Once the setup is complete, you won’t be able to see your secret key again.
 So, if you want to use 2FA on more than one device, you should save your secret key on all of them before completing the setup.
 If at a later point you need to re-setup your 2FA you should ask the Kanbanize Account Owner to reset your 2FA key:

-1. Open the Administration panel and click the button to edit a user:
+1. Open the Administration panel and click the three dots to open the User Menu.